zao95/create-serverless-api/README.md

     npm deploy
     ```

-And Check the api endpoint output to the terminal.
+And check the API document URL and API endpoint at the terminal.

 You will have a fully operational api service.